 The biggest hurdle was that no one had yet imagined the alleys as anything but a place for garbage and crime.
 ISI set out to redefine the space.
 Its method: fill the alleys with people.
 The first alley party on a rainy fall night in 2008 drew a small crowd of neighbors and passerbys.
 The next party drew still more.
 Soon, people from other alleys wanted to host events.
 The addition of revolving art exhibits, regular events and more healthy activity, led residents to begin naming their alleys and dreaming up ways to improve the spaces.
 Buildings tore the plywood off their back windows and residents put out hanging flower baskets.
 People increasingly turn the corner to walk down these passageways and discover history, art and small shops.

 In 2011, the City of Seattle designated Nord Alley as a Festival Street, allowing ISI to close the alley to cars on select days.
 ISI teamed up with the local business improvement association, the Alliance for Pioneer Square, and the increasingly popular alley events drew people to the struggling neighborhood.
 In tandem with a monthly art walk, alley events became a destination unto themselves.
-Since that first rainy party, people have attended showings of the World Cup, the Tour de France, jazz, dance performances, cat adoptions, poetry slams and photo slams.
-More than 6,000 people have attended a Pioneer Square alley event.
+Since that first rainy party, people have attended showings of the World Cup, the Tour de France, dance performances, cat adoptions and poetry slams.
 The events helped create a buzz about Pioneer Square during difficult economic times.
 New retail shops, housing and offices now are moving into the neighborhood.

 The alleys are entering a new phase as businesses take advantage of them as great places.
-“Now you have things you can visually explore while walking through the alley rather than just trying to get through the alley,” says Laguna Pottery owner Michael Lindsey.
 In 2011, Back Alley Bike Repair started serving bike commuters from a 700 square foot space that fronts the Nord Alley.
 Casco Antiguo built a deck out onto an alley for dinners.
 And other shops and businesses are reconfiguring themselves to utilize the alley.

 What’s the next phase?
 Now that people are using the alleys, they want them to be more accessible.
-With support from the City, ISI sponsored a community-driven alley design process and hired engineers and architects to create a design that speaks to the area’s history, make alleys accessible to everyone, and creates an easy-to-maintain surface.
-A lighting plan gives property owners aesthetically pleasing, energy efficient LEDS.
-Two alleys will be lit by the end of 2015.
-And at least one alley will receive a new surface in 2016.
+With support from the City of Seattle Department of Neighborhoods, ISI sponsored a community-driven alley design process and hired engineers and architects to create a design that speaks to the area’s history, make alleys accessible to everyone, and creates an easy-to-maintain surface.
+A lighting plan gives property owners aesthetically pleasing options with two alleys lit with cantenary lights.
+Nord Alley and Pioneer Passage are currently under construction to add new stormwater infrastructure and surfaces.

 The project unites the community to expand Pioneer Square’s pedestrian-friendly streetscape to its alleys.
 It works with city entities and leverages funds from government, private foundations, and local businesses and ties together a wide variety of residents, designers, community organizers and students.
 In time, the alleys will create a fine-grain walking grid for Pioneer Square pedestrians and a home for small and innovative shops.